zorfling/modern-js-for-php-devs/src/pages/4-Laravel-GraphQL-Server/index.md

 ### Add People Data

 So we have something for our GraphQL API to return, let's add some people to the database.
+We'll create our Person model and migrations and seeders for each of the People and Friendships tables.
+Again we can use artisan to scaffold out the files.

 ```bash
 $ ./artisan make:model Person -m